Hamburg University of Technology: Interdisciplinary Studies

-The TUHH belongs to top 600 universities in the world according to Times Higher Education rankings.
-Their place is 92nd in terms of Young University Rankings 2020.

 Northern Institute of Technology Management

 The Northern Institute of Technology (NIT) Management is a private educational institute located on the campus of the Hamburg University of Technology (TUHH) in Hamburg, Germany.
 It was founded in 1998 as a public-private partnership of the Hamburg University of Technology and sponsoring companies.

-The NIT offers a double degree master´s program in technology management in cooperation with the Hamburg University of Technology (TUHH): Students study a Master of Science in an engineering or science program at the TUHH while studying in the MBA program at the NIT—which is also offered part-time for working professionals.
+The NIT offers a double degree master's program in technology management in cooperation with the Hamburg University of Technology (TUHH): Students study a Master of Science in an engineering or science program at the TUHH while studying in the MBA program at the NIT—which is also offered part-time for working professionals.
 Students will graduate from the NIT with an MBA or Master of Technology Management degree after completion of the courses.
 Besides the classical management disciplines, the MBA program includes modules from areas of classical management, self-development, innovation management, company foundation, and digitalization to familiarize students with the entrepreneurial challenges of the future: All classes are held in the English language.
 The faculty consists of professors and industry experts from various universities and international companies.
 The management program offered by the NIT is accredited by the Foundation for International Business Administration Accreditation (FIBAA).
 After the NIT developed the content and structure of its Master's program in Technology Management in 2019, the FIBAA reaccredited the program and it may continue to bear their seal of approval.

 Innovation

 TUHH founded the TUHH Technologie GmbH (TuTech).
 Since 1992 the TuTech has been responsible for technology transfer and advice, for trade fairs and further training, as well as congresses and the initiation of projects.
-Examples are the "Starterzentrum", the local initiation "hep", the "Gründerrat" of the TUHH as well as a course of studies for carriermanagement.
 Young entrepreneurs are accompanied and advised on setting up their own business.
 In 1994 the TUHH became a pioneer German university in the creation of modular courses and introduced a course with a bachelor's degree in General Engineering Science.
 Since 1997 nine master's degree courses and a bachelor's degree course have been added.

+Rankings

+According to the Times Higher Education World University Rankings for 2024, the institution is situated between 501 and 600 globally, and in the 42-45 range nationally.

+In 2020, the university ranked 92nd in the Times Higher Education Young University Rankings.

+Campus

+Hamburg University of Technology is for the most part contained in a single campus.
+The buildings of which are almost all between the streets Eißendorfer Straße and "Am Schwarzenberg-Campus".
+However, there are some exceptions to this, including space in the Technologiezentrum Hamburg-Finkenwerder (Hamburg-Finkenwerder Center of Technology) and the Hamburg Innovation Port.

+The street, Denickestraße, divides the main campus into a northern and southern half.
+The southern half is centered around a series of small ponds and trees, while the northern half contains a more spacious paved courtyard.